Last Updated on May 16, 2023 by Matt

 Kaabo Wolf King vs Kaabo Wolf Warrior

-The only real advantage that the Wolf Warrior still has is that it’s about $500 cheaper than its successor.
-While I would generally advise most people to simply go with the newer, better model, if your budget can’t surpass $2500 and you still want a brilliant, super-powerful off-road scooter, then go with the Wolf Warrior instead.
 You can see my complete Kaabo Wolf Warrior review, or check out the Kaabo Wolf Warrior at Voromotors (don’t forget to use the escooternerds coupon for an additional $50 off).

 Kaabo Wolf King vs Kaabo Wolf King GT Pro

-Simply put, the GT Pro is the next better version of the Kaabo Wolf King.
+The GT Pro is the next better version of the Kaabo Wolf King.

-If you’d like the next level of the Kaabo Wolf King, you may want to check out the Kaabo Wolf King GT Pro.
-It will typically cost about $600 more.
 You can find the Kaabo Wolf King GT Pro at Voromotors, and, again, my coupon code escooternerds will get you $50 off the price.

 Kaabo Wolf King vs Nami Burn E-2 Max